qiuyangnie/orders-management/README.md

 ## Good Practice:
 * Version Control (VC):
   * The VC tool used is Git.
 The project setup is inspired by conventions of open-sourced project setting:
     * The `main` branch is the deployed version, which is set to be protected.
-Anyone (including administrator) cannot push the commit directly into master branch.
+Anyone (including administrator) cannot push the commit directly into `main` branch.
     * TODO: The CI tool ensures the every commit pushed is tested automatically.
 And only all checks have passed can be ready to merge into `main` branch.